 The bond uniting FMI members is a commitment to maintaining and improving a system to distribute grocery products that is responsive to the changing needs and wants of customers and, at the same time, is sensitive to social, economic and governmental concerns.
 FMI also helps the industry develop systems and practices to move food from the producer to the consumer in the most efficient possible manner.

 Based in Arlington, VA, FMI was formed in 1977 through the merger of the National Association of Food Chains and Super Market Institute, two organizations that had served the industry since the 1930s.
-FMI provides a broad range of services in the following areas:

 » Facts & Figures